K3 Insights

 1. Understand the Big Shifts Coming

 Under the proposed model, leave will accrue in hours rather than weeks, meaning employees who regularly work more than 40 hours per week will earn proportionally more annual-leave hours.
+In addition, proposed changes to the Holidays Act include increasing the pay-as-you-go rate for casual employees from 8% to 12.5%, and for permanent employees introduces a 12.5% leave payment for hours worked above contracted hours, rather than those additional hours accruing further leave entitlements.

 Employers should analyse their workforce profile now:

-How many employees work over 40 hours?
+• How many employees work over 40 hours or regularly above their contracted hours?

-What impact will this have on workforce planning, cover during peak leave periods, and resourcing costs?
+• What impact will this have on workforce planning, cover during peak leave periods, and resourcing costs?

 2. Start Your Preparation Now